Member Handbook

 Appealing Individual Support Plan Decisions

-• Denies your choice of an available provider to provide services.
+• Your choice of an available provider to provide services is denied.

-• Reduces the services that are within your ISP.
+• The services that are within your ISP are reduced.

-• Changes the services that are within your ISP.
+• The services that are within your ISP are changed.

-• Stops the services that are within your ISP.
+• The services that are within your ISP are stopped.

-Your care manager and Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY can tell you more about the appeal process.
-See the Trillium Tailored Plan Member Handbook for more information on the appeal process.
+Your care manager and Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY can tell you more about the appeal process and the Trillium Tailored Plan Member Handbook also has more information on the appeal process.

 Changing the Individual Support Plan

-You will review your ISP with your care manager to make sure that the ISP still reflects your goals, needs and supports to attain your goals.
-This review will occur once every year and when there is a need to make a change.
-A change in services may happen if there is a change to your goals or support needs, or may be due to your experiences.
+Each year you will review your ISP with your care manager to make sure the ISP still reflects your goals, needs and supports.
+Your ISP is also reviewed if you need to make a change.
+A change in services may happen if there is a change to your goals or support needs, or due to your experiences.

-You or your legal representative review and sign the document when the ISP is developed and when a change to the ISP is made.
+You or your legal guardian review and sign the document when the ISP is developed and if a change is made to the ISP.

-You can request to make updates to your ISP with the care manager at any time.
+You can ask to make updates to your ISP with the care manager at any time.

 Starting Your Individual Support Plan Services

-Implementation of the ISP is a shared responsibility of you, your family members and the members of your planning team.
+You, your family members and the members of your planning team are all responsible for achieving your ISP.
 Services must start within 45 calendar days of initial ISP approval.

 After Your Individual Support Plan is Approved

-• The provider agency of your choice develops short-term goals and ways to help the agency staff support you to consistently meet longer-term goals.
+• The provider agency of your choice will develop short-term goals and ways to help the staff support you to meet your long-term goals.

-• Back-up staffing will be identified in the event that your direct support provider is unavailable.
+• Back-up staff will be given if your direct support provider is not available.

 Choosing NC Innovations Waiver Services

-Each NC Innovations waiver participant can choose the services and supports they want to receive, the provider they want to receive the services from and, for certain services, how they want to manage their services.
+Each NC Innovations waiver participant can choose the services and supports they want to get, the provider they want to get services from and, for certain services, how they want to manage their services.
 Work with your care manager to choose the NC Innovations waiver services that will best meet your needs.

 Non-Paid Supports